balena-io/docs/pages/learn/more/examples/projects.md

 [Repository][uptime-robot-dashboard] by [secanis][secanis]

 A dashboard which is visualizing the [Uptime Robot API](https://uptimerobot.com/) on a Raspberry Pi, deployed via balenaCloud.
-This dashboard could be used on TV's or on monitors.
+This dashboard can be used on TVs or on monitors.

 <!-- ###Team Project Links -->